 Haverford College's academic program is flexible in its form and content so as to meet the needs, interests, and strengths of individual students.
 The small size of the College also allows faculty and staff to pay attention to each student's unique needs, and work with them on an individual basis.
 ADS works collaboratively with each student applying for ADA accommodations to determine eligibility, and to identify the ADA accommodations that remove barriers without altering the fundamental nature of the academic program.

+We’d love to help you explore your options and answer your questions!
 Students are strongly encouraged to contact ADS as early as possible for additional information and to discuss their needs.

 Definition of a Disability

-Physical Access Disclaimer
+Physical Access Assistance

 In Case of Emergency

 Emergency phones are located across the campus.
 Each provides an instant link with Campus Safety–no dialing is required–and the dispatcher knows where the call is coming from.
 Campus Safety are trained in First Aid, Cardiopulmonary Resuscitation, and 5 Automated External Defibrillator use.
 They can provide transportation to Health Services or to the hospital when Health Services is closed.